Trump signs Uighur sanctions bill amid Bolton criticism, drawing fury from China

 Trump also “pleaded” with Xi to help ensure he would win reelection in 2020, Bolton alleged.

-Trump signed the Uighur bill without a ceremony on Wednesday as reports of Bolton’s account emerged.
-Trump later told the Wall Street Journal that his signing the legislation proved he was in fact tough on China and Bolton was a “liar.”
+Trump signed the Uighur bill without a ceremony Wednesday as reports of Bolton’s account emerged.
+Trump later told the Wall Street Journal that his signing the legislation proved he was in fact tough on China and that Bolton was a “liar.”

 China’s Foreign Ministry immediately responded to express “strong indignation” that the law interfered with China’s domestic affairs.
-The Uighur Act “stigmatized Xinjiang’s anti-terrorism, anti-secession, and deradicalization measures,” the Chinese statement said as it warned the United States of unspecified “consequences” as retribution.
+The Uighur Act “stigmatized Xinjiang’s anti-terrorism, anti-secession, and deradicalization measures,” the Chinese statement said.
+It warned the United States of unspecified “consequences” as retribution.

-Underscoring the profound differences between the two governments as relations deteriorate sharply, the Chinese and Americans offered divergent accounts of the topics they discussed following the seven-hour meeting of their top diplomats at Hickam Air Force Base near Honolulu.
+Underscoring the profound differences between the two governments as relations deteriorate sharply, the Chinese and Americans offered divergent accounts of the topics they discussed in the seven-hour meeting of their top diplomats at Hickam Air Force Base near Honolulu.

-The Chinese readout said Yang expressed China’s willingness to work with the United States but issued stern hands-off warnings about Hong Kong, Xinjiang and Taiwan, the self-ruled island China claims as its territory.
+The Chinese readout said Yang expressed China’s willingness to work with the United States but issued stern hands-off warnings about Hong Kong, Xinjiang and Taiwan, the self-ruled island that China claims as its territory.
 Yang accused the U.S. government of “double standards” when it came to criticizing what he described as anti-extremism measures in Xinjiang.

 “It is hoped that the U.S. and China will go hand in hand, earnestly implement the important consensus of the two heads of state, and push the relations between the two countries back to the track of coordination, cooperation and stability,” Yang was quoted as saying.